isacvale/celo/README.md

 ## The fineprint you ought to know

 ### Backward compatibility
 Starting at version 1.1.0, Celo is an ES6 module.
-Because those a asynchronous, Celo has to retroactively address all components already parsed by the time it is loaded.
+Because those are asynchronous, Celo has to retroactively address all components already parsed by the time it is loaded.
 On the plus side, it doesn't need to be imported in the \<head> anymore.
 If your app used Celo prior to 1.1.0 and you want to update, please double check how it is being called.

 ### A word about subcomponents
 Usually, each web component has its own HTML file.
 If you want to have multiple components in a single HTML, it should be a single main component and its _subcomponents_.
 Think of a subcomponent as: